Just enough time to:

 - 4pm – warm temperature but dark, cold looking clouds moving in from the northwest

 - 5pm – cooling with lowering clouds and some moisture felt against the face

 Darn it.
 I’m still at work.
 And it looks like no feed check today.

-As storms approach, the winds usually pick up to more than 40 mph and the temps drop 30 degrees in less than an hour.
+When storms approach, the winds usually pick up to at least 40 mph and the temps drop 30 degrees, often in less than an hour.

 It’s now 5:30pm.

 - the wind has stopped

 Would disturbing the hives do more damage than good?
 I’d planned to:

 - quickly pull and inspect a frame of brood